arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 #### Save Your Image For Flashing

-After the built was successful you need to save the needed files to your physical store unit, you set that up before on `docker run` setting the volume pointing to the **myNewImage** directory
+After the built was successful you need to save the needed files to your physical store unit, you have set that up before on `docker run` setting the volume pointing to the **dockerVolume** directory

 Use the following commands to copy the files to your storage unit:
 (You need to be on `~/myNewImage` directory)

 ```
 mkdir flashing
-DEPLOY_FOLDER=./flashing
+DEPLOY_FOLDER=../../dockerVolume/flashing

 cp -L build-lmp-mfgtool/deploy/images/portenta-x8/mfgtool-files-portenta-x8.tar.gz $DEPLOY_FOLDER
 cp -L build-lmp-xwayland/deploy/images/portenta-x8/imx-boot-portenta-x8 $DEPLOY_FOLDER
 cp -L build-lmp-xwayland/deploy/images/portenta-x8/u-boot-portenta-x8.itb $DEPLOY_FOLDER
 cp -L build-lmp-xwayland/deploy/images/portenta-x8/sit-portenta-x8.bin $DEPLOY_FOLDER
-cp -L build-lmp-xwayland/deploy/images/portenta-x8/lmp-image-portenta-x8.wic $DEPLOY_FOLDER
+cp -L build-lmp-xwayland/deploy/images/portenta-x8/lmp-partner-arduino-image-portenta-x8.wic $DEPLOY_FOLDER

 cd $DEPLOY_FOLDER
 tar xvf mfgtool-files-portenta-x8.tar.gz